• Skip to primary navigation

 Pumpkin and sage pasta in a bowl with a spoon next to pumpkins.

-So many delicious dishes can be served with pumpkin pasta.
+Need an idea for what to pair with this pumpkin sage pasta?
 Here are a few of my favorites.

 If you would like a wine pairing, I highly recommend a Chardonnay like Benzinger, or Liquid Farm Golden Slope.
 See here for more suggestions on the best alcohol for people with migraine.